tmcmm/k8s-documentation/docs/howto/az/az-help.md

 az role assignment create --assignee <appId> --scope $VNET_ID --role "Network Contributor"
 ```
 ### Reset the SP Credentials
+AKS clusters created with a service principal have a one-year expiration time.
+As you near the expiration date, you can reset the credentials to extend the service principal for an additional period of time.
+You may also want to update, or rotate, the credentials as part of a defined security policy.<br>

+You may also have integrated your AKS cluster with Azure Active Directory, and use it as an authentication provider for your cluster. __In that case you will have 2 more identities created for your cluster, the AAD Server App and the AAD Client App, you may also reset those credentials.__<br>

 [azure-aks-sp-reset](https://docs.microsoft.com/en-us/azure/aks/update-credentials#reset-the-existing-service-principal-credential "Reset existing Service Principal Credential")<br>